Want to learn how to cook a steak to your desired doneness? You’re in the right place.

 145-155 °F internal temperature.
 Cooked on the outside with a warm, light pink center.
 At 450°F, cook for 8 to 9 minutes per side.

 It’s definitely cooked still showcases the flavor of the meat.

 155-165 °F internal temperature.
 Brown on the outside with a mostly brown center that is warm throughout.
 At 400°°F, cook for 10 minutes per side.

 How do you know when the center of your steak has reached the proper temperature?
 The best way is to measure the internal temperature.

 For the best steak every time, invest in a digital thermometer with a thin probe and know for sure when that pricey cut is at the peak of perfection.

-At this temperature, certain amino acids and sugars react with each other to create hundreds of delicious flavor compounds and pleasing aromas.
+The Maillard reaction is a cascade of chemical changes that happens when meat (and other foods) reach approximately 285°F to 325°F. At this temperature, certain amino acids and sugars react to create hundreds of delicious flavor compounds and pleasing aromas.
 The meat also begins to turn brown as a result of this reaction.

+To get the Maillard reaction, you need a dry steak.
 Here are a few ways to banish moisture from your steak: